Maps4HTML/web-map-doc/docs/elements/mapml-viewer.md

 ### `zoom`

 `zoom` - a non-negative integer.
-The value establishes the initial zoom level of the map.
-For a small scale view of the world, use a lower value.
+The value establishes the _initial_ zoom level of the map, and is required.
+The value is updated when the map stops moving.
+For a smaller scale view of the world, use a lower value.
 Use larger values for larger scales (smaller area maps).
 The maximum value depends on the particular `projection` and data source.
 Many map data sources have limited zoom levels available.

 ---

 ### `lat`

 `lat` - a real number latitude.
-The value establishes the initial latitude of the of the center of the map.
+The value establishes the _initial_ latitude of the of the center of the map, and is required.
+The value is updated when the map stops moving.
 Latitudes on Earth range from -90.0 (south) to 90.0 (north).
 Many projections are not able to display all latitudes, and most projections have a limited range of locations where distortion is controlled or limited.
 In particular, OSMTILE (Web Mercator) can only display content between the latitude range -84 to 84.

 ---

 ### `lon`

 `lon` - a real number longitude.
-The value establishes the initial longitude of the of the center of the map.Longitudes on Earth range from -180.0 (west) to 180.0 (east).
+The value establishes the _initial_ longitude of the of the center of the map, and is required.
+The value is updated when the map stops moving.
+Longitudes on Earth range from -180.0 (west) to 180.0 (east).
 Similar comments related to distortion apply to those for latitude.
 Be careful, this attribute is named "lon" NOT "long", and if you use "long" your map won't work properly.

 ---